heshandevaka/Trade-Off-MOL/README.md

 ## LiBMTL

-This folder contains the framework to run complex/real world MTL tasks.
+This folder contains the framework to run complex/real world MTL tasks from [LibMTL](https://github.com/median-research-group/LibMTL).
 The framework contains five tasks: nyu, office-31, office-home, qm9, xtreme datasets.
 Currently, MoDo and MoCo is implemented for office-31 and office-home tasks.
 The code to run each task can be found in directory `LibMTL/LiBMTL/examples/<Task>`.
 The specifics on how to run are described in the README in respective task folders.

 To run an experiment with MoDo, navigate to `LibMTL/LiBMTL/examples/office`, and run